shmoradiali/OnlineLearningDP/README.md

 # OnlineLearningDP
-This repository contains the codes for the final project of the data privacy course offered by Prof. Mohammad Hossein Yassaee in Sharif University of Technology.
+This repository contains the codes for the final project of the data privacy course offered in Fall 2024 by Prof. Mohammad Hossein Yassaee in Sharif University of Technology.